Shrinking targets on square-tiled surfaces: Application to Square-tiled Surfaces

 \begin{theorem} \cite{Fin16} Let $\T^2$ be a square torus, let $\Gamma \subset SL_2(\Z)$ be a convex cocompact subgroup with critical exponent $\delta_{\Gamma}$, and let $\pi_0$ denote the Koopman representation on $L_0^2(\T^2)$.
 Let $\mu_n$ be a uniform probability measure on $S_n \subset \Gamma$.
 Then

 where $\pi_0(\mu_n) = \sum_{g \in \supp{\mu_n}} \mu_n(g)\pi_0(g)$. \end{theorem}

-This result was proven by Finkelshtein to solve a similar shrinking target problem on a torus.
-In our set-up, the spectral estimates of convex cocompact subgroups of $SL_2(\Z)$ play the role of the pairwise independence assumption in the Borel-Cantelli lemma.
+This result was used to solve a similar shrinking target problem on a torus.
+In our set-up, the spectral estimates of convex cocompact subgroups of $SL_2(\Z)$ on the torus play the role of the pairwise independence assumption in the Borel-Cantelli lemma.